djmjs/LocalAssistantRAG/README.md

 ## Additional Scripts

 ### `embed_and_store.py`
 This script is used to embed data and store it in the Qdrant vector database.
-Running the following command will be sufficient for this task:
+Running the following command will be sufficient for this task.
+For detailed instructions, see [docs/embed_and_store.md](docs/embed_and_store.md)
 ```powershell
 python embed_and_store.py
 ```